What Should I Do if the Water Heater Ruptures and Floods My Bristol House?

 SERVPRO Responds Fast When Broken Appliances Require Water Removal in Bristol

-Although storm damage and overland flooding in Bristol grab the headlines, statistics bear out that most water losses in residential properties link to burst pipes or malfunctioning appliances.
+Although storm damage and overland flooding in Bristol grab the headlines, statistics show that most water losses in residential properties are linked to burst pipes or malfunctioning appliances.
 Just because a leaking water heater or a faulty pump in a washing machine is a commonplace problem does not mean the damage possible is not severe.
-Hiring a water damage mitigation and remediation company familiar with the extraction of significant quantities of fluids is the first step.
+Hiring a water damage mitigation and remediation company familiar with extracting significant quantities of fluids is the first step.

 How Much Water Can Escape from a Broken Appliance?

 The need for water removal in your Bristol home after an appliance malfunction is urgent.
 For example, if you think about the capacity of a traditional tank water heater providing hot water for showers, dishes, laundry, and handwashing for a family, 50 to 75 gallons is typical.
 A top-loading washing machine uses 40 gallons, while a front-loading machine uses 20.
 Dishwashers come in lower at 4 to 6 gallons.
 If the tank, drum, or outside housing ruptures on any of these appliances, that amount of water flows out, creating a substantial mess even if you notice the event immediately.

 What Happens if the Appliance Breaks Overnight or When You Are Away?